Conversion-Focused CTA Prompts for Button Copy and A/B Tests

 14. CTA inside email body

-For an email campaign for {product}, write 5 in-email CTA button variants ≤ 4 words each.
+For an email campaign for [product], write 5 in-email CTA button variants under 4 words each.
 Each must contain one action verb and one specific reward.
 Avoid "Learn More" and "Read More".
-Output the surrounding 1-line context sentence for each CTA.
+For each CTA, also output the 1-line context sentence that sits above it.

 15. CTA recovery (post-abandonment)

 For an abandoned-cart email or retargeting ad, write 5 recovery CTA variants.
-Each must reference the abandoned action specifically: "Finish My Order", "Save My Cart", "Pick Up Where You Left". ≤ 5 words.
+Each must reference the abandoned action specifically: "Finish My Order", "Save My Cart", "Pick Up Where You Left".
+Keep each under 5 words.
 Voice: helpful, not nagging.

 Common mistakes

-• Defaulting to “Buy Now” — it tests worse than first-person or outcome-led variants in most categories.
+• Defaulting to “Buy Now.”
+It tests worse than first-person or outcome-led variants in most consumer categories.

-• Stuffing the CTA with multiple verbs (“Sign Up and Get Started Today”) — pick one action.
+• Stuffing the CTA with two verbs (“Sign Up and Get Started Today”).
+Pick one action.

-• Microcopy that contradicts the button — “Buy Now” + “Cancel anytime” reads as confusing.
+• Microcopy that contradicts the button.
+“Buy Now” sitting above “Cancel anytime” reads as confusing rather than reassuring.

-• Mobile thumb-zone ignored — desktop-first CTA design loses on the screen where most buyers are.
+• Ignoring the mobile thumb-zone.
+A desktop-first CTA loses on the screen where most traffic now lives.

-• Always brief AI on the specific buyer hesitation each variant should solve; generic CTA generation produces forgettable variants.
+• Always brief the model on the specific buyer hesitation each variant should solve; that single instruction is the difference between a usable batch and filler.

-• Pair every CTA test with one microcopy test underneath; cumulative friction reduction beats single-variable.
+• Pair every button test with one microcopy test underneath.
+Stacked friction removal usually beats moving one variable at a time.

-• Test CTAs at the highest-traffic step (usually hero block) first; downstream wins compound.
+• Test the highest-traffic step first (usually the hero block); a win there compounds through every downstream step.

-• For mobile, design CTA color and size from the thumb-zone in; treat desktop as a secondary layout.
+• For mobile, size and color the CTA from the thumb-zone outward and treat desktop as the secondary layout.

 FAQ

-• Should I test CTA color or copy first?: Copy first — color tests rarely produce double-digit lifts; copy can.
-Color matters for contrast and accessibility, less for conversion.
+• Should I test CTA color or copy first?: Copy first.
+Copy can move conversions double digits; color rarely does.
+Color still matters for contrast and accessibility, just not as a conversion lever.

-• How many CTAs should a page have?: One primary, repeated 2-3 times as the buyer scrolls.
-One secondary for not-yet buyers.
-More than that splits intent.
+• How many CTAs should a page have?: One primary action, repeated 2-3 times as the buyer scrolls, plus one secondary CTA for not-yet buyers.
+More than that splits intent and dilutes every option.

 Tags: #Prompt #E-commerce #Landing page #Ad creative